Achilles Tendon Rupture Recovery: 6 Essential Equipment Items (2025 Guide)

 Think of elevation as a natural way to “drain” excess fluid and boost healing.

 Specialized leg elevation pillows or wedges are more effective than simply stacking pillows, as they provide consistent and correct positioning.
+Medical professionals recommend using a leg-elevation cushion to maintain proper alignment of the heel and calf above chest/heart level.

 Tip: If you don’t want to purchase a specialized wedge, you can place a pillow under the foot end of your mattress to create a gentle incline.